 - Shame and stigma can be huge barriers to talking about mental health issues.
 This can make it difficult for students to disclose mental health needs.
-They may fear not being offered a place on the course or a work role, being treated differently, or letting people down. - Men and women will often respond differently.
-Men are often raised to be 'strong', 'tough' and 'dependable', and many (wrongly) view having a mental health difficulty as some form of weakness. - Many people, particularly men, report that they do not want to be seen as weak by, for example, taking medication or accessing support services, because they feel they need to depend only on themselves. - Other people say that telling anyone that they are struggling with their mental health would feel like admitting there was something wrong with them as a person. - Students learn at different stages of their lives.
+They may fear not being offered a place on the course, being treated differently, not being offered a work or placement role and may fear that they are letting people down. - People often have different attitudes towards seeking help for their physical and mental health. - Men and women will often respond differently.
+Men are often raised to be 'strong', 'tough' and 'dependable', and many (wrongly) view having a mental health difficulty as some form of weakness. - Other people say that telling anybody they are struggling with their mental health would feel like admitting there was something wrong with them as a person. - Students learn at different stages of their lives.
 Some students will attend college direct from school, while others may be adult returners faced with different responsibilities or demands.
 People often have different attitudes toward seeking help for their physical and mental health and may find it difficult to speak to other students or college staff. - Different communication tools exist and be aware that social media can play a role in our day to day lives.
 There are positive and negative aspects to social media and other on-line forums.
 They can help us connect with others in a variety of ways but access is 24 hours per day and different age groups may access different resources.